Stellacore/peridetic/README.md

 In this case, the singularities near to the center of Earth are irrelevant (ref: [special cases](#special-cases)).

-LPA values are not true coordinates (in the sense of "co-important ordinate values).
+LPA values are not true coordinates (in the sense of "co-important" ordinate values).
 Rather the LPA expression comprises a triple of hetrogenous values for every point location in *combination with* two global, and often implicit, values expressing the shape of an ellipsoid of